Super I.T.C.H

 Doug

-Click the link below and rock out!
+Click the link and enjoy this instrumental by Link.

 DJ David B.

-COMIC BOOK COMPULSIVE — Superboy #74
+COMIC BOOK COMPULSIVE — Pow!
+Annual 1971

 Steve Bennett